DeathWrench/MM3DHD/README.md

 * [Nerrel](https://discord.gg/BBre2vJ)
 __________________________________________________________________________________________________________________________________
 ### Differences between Citra builds.
+* In the Citra Canary build follows the **power of 2 rule** which means you can only use textures that are 2x, 4x, 8x and 16x.
 * The khang06 PR build does not abide by **power of 2** rule which means textures can be any resolution.
-* In the Citra Canary build follows the **power of 2 rule** which means you can only use textures that are 2x, 4x, 8x and 16x.
+This build is outdated though.

 # Setup
 * Download and install the Citra Canary build from Citra's website here: